khoa36isefiw/Flutter-Self-Study/lesson50_coffee_shop_gui/README.md

 [<img src="assets/screenshot/img_coffee_detail_rengoku.jpg" width="250">](assets/screenshot/img_coffee_detail_rengoku.jpg)

 ### Note Source Code
-- Make a notification for icon in the position of top right
+- Make a notification for the icon in the position of the top right
 ```
  Stack(
     children: [